greenbone/docs/src/common/sudo-scanning.rst

 Setup sudo for Scanning
 -----------------------

-For vulnerability scanning it is required to have several permissions that only root users are allowed to for example creating raw sockets.
+For vulnerability scanning it is required to have several capabilities that only root users are allowed to for example creating raw sockets.
 Therefore a configuration will be added to allow the users of the gvm group to run the openvas scanner application as root user via sudo.